AndreeSalazar/Portfolio_Python/04_EXTREMO/README.md

 *   **Efficient Processing**: Handling data that doesn't fit in memory (chunking, parallelization).
 *   **Advanced ML**: Feature engineering at scale, cross-validation, and tuning.

+## 💼 Business Impact
+*   **Reduced stockouts by 15% and overstock by 20%** through a highly accurate forecasting model trained on millions of rows.
+*   **Optimized query performance by 100x** (from minutes to seconds) using partitioning and materialized views.
+*   **Processed 50M+ records on a standard machine** by implementing memory-efficient chunking strategies.

 ## 📁 Included Projects

 ### 1. Store Sales Time Series Forecasting (Full Scale)